Eduardo-Morales-Alberti/scripts-linux/README.md

 ## Setup the scripts.

 1. The scripts files must have the right permissions.
-You can change it using the command `'chmod u+x'`.
+You can change it using the command `'chmod u+x'`

-2. Create the file if not exists `/home/youruser/.bash_aliases`.
+2. Create the file if not exists `/home/youruser/.bash_aliases`

 3. Then add the followings lines:
 ```